 Definition of check back

-Generally, when we talk about check back, we are talking about a two-player situation after the flop.
-For check back, you have to be in position, i.e. you speak last on each betting round.
-Generally, a player goes check back to take his opponent's pulse (a check back is a check after a check, our opponent's).
-He takes advantage of his position to get as much information as possible about his hand.
-It is rather rare that a player goes check back a flop with a big hand (although a player may have his reasons to do so).
+Generally, when we talk about check-back, we are talking about a two-player situation after the flop.
+To check back, you have to be in position, i.e. you have to talk last on each betting round.
+Generally, a player will check back to take the pulse of his opponent (a check back is a check after a check, that of our opponent).
+He takes advantage of his position to get as much information about his hand as possible.
+It is quite rare that a player will check back a flop with a big hand (although a player may have his reasons for doing so).

-One can check back for many reasons.
-We can check back to keep the pot small or because our hand is too strong.
-Or because we are not sure of our opponent's rank.
-For example, you open in the UTG position with a pair of jacks and a tight player you over-raise (3bet) the small blind.
+We can check back for many reasons.
+You can check back to keep the pot small or because your hand is too strong.
+Or because you are not sure of your opponent's range.
+For example, you open in UTG position with a pair of jacks and a tight player over-raises you (3bet) from the small blind.
 Here, there's no need to do anything but call.
-The flop falls 2-2-8 and your opponent check out of position.
-You suspect him of having AA or KK getting ready at check raise all in to make you pay your JJ and QQ.
-He might also have an AK who missed the flop.
-You're not sure, so after his check, you decide on check back to get more information about his hand on the turn.
+The flop comes 2-2-8 and your opponent checks out of position.
+You suspect he has AA or KK who is preparing to check-raise all in to make you pay your JJ and QQ.
+He could also have an AK that missed the flop.
+You're not sure, so after he checks, you decide to check back to get more information about his hand on the turn.